Paramount MYT

 Versa-Plate™ Mounting Plate Attached to Paramount mount body during shipping, the Versa-Plate telescope mounting plate securely holds your telescope.
 Use either the integrated Losmandy D dovetail or the grid of mounting holes to attach telescope mounting rings.

-USB Cable 4.6 m (15-foot) USB 2.0 mini-b USB cable.
+• 4.6 m (15-foot) USB Type A to USB-C cable.

 Power Supply Unit (PSU) Input: 100-240V AC ~50/60 Hz.
 Output: 221 W max.
 48V DC 4.6A max.